adrianchifor/busy-beaver/README.md

-Implementation of the Busy Beaver problem in C++.
+# Implementation of the Busy Beaver problem in C++

 http://en.wikipedia.org/wiki/Busy_beaver